stowball/jQuery-rwdImageMaps/README.md

-# jQuery RWD Image Maps
+# AngularJS RWD Image Maps

-### Allows image maps to be used in a responsive design by recalculating the area coordinates to match the actual image size on load and window.resize
+### An AngularJS Directive that allows image maps to be used in a responsive design by recalculating the area coordinates to match the actual image size on load and window.resize

 ---